Last updated on May 23rd, 2022

 Blue Pure 411 is a smaller (16.7 x 8 x 8 inches) and lighter (weights only 5.3 lbs) air purifier compared with the previously reviewed Blue Pure 211.
 It covers small rooms from 161 sq. ft. to 190 sq. ft and available in 3 models: the base Blue Pure 411, Blue Pure 411+ with an improved airflow and Blue Pure 411 Auto with built-in air sensor to automatically adjust 3 speeds.
 It also has a round design and features 360-degree air intake.

-What makes this lineup of Blueair air purifiers great is their ability to work extremely efficient in capturing odors and particles but also a very quiet operation.
+What makes this lineup of Blueair air purifiers great is their ability to work extremely efficient in capturing bathroom, pet or kitchen odors and particles but also a very quiet operation.
 Many purifiers out there are designed for small rooms, but they still produce a lot of noise, especially on a higher speed level.
 Blue Pure 411 is very quiet: at the lowest speed setting the air purifier doesn’t make noise at all and at it can be run at night even in a case if you have sensitive ears.
 The only problem are lights on the top that can’t be turned off, but you can use 1 3/4 inch felt pad to cover up the lights that also will not interfere with the airflow.

 As you can see from the Blue Pure 411 vs Blue Pure 411+ vs Blue Pure 411+ table, power consumption is almost non-existent.
 There are one of the most energy efficient air purifiers out there if not the most energy efficient.
 They will add just a few dollars per year as maintenance costs.
 Replacement filters (price) are also cheap at around 20 dollars per piece.